TomLingham/Laravel-Searchy/README.md

 1. Remove Searchy's dependancy on Laravel
 2. Include more drivers for more advanced searching (Including file system searching, indexing and more)
-3. Implement an AJAX friendly interface for searching models and implementing autosuggestion features on the front end
+3. Implement an AJAX friendly interface for searching models and implementing auto-suggestion features on the front end
-4. Speed up search performance
+4. Speed up search performance and improve result relevance